-Linoleum or vinyl flooring can be great for a boat, provided that it's in an enclosed space with air conditioning.
+Linoleum or vinyl flooring can be one of the best marine flooring material options for a boat, provided that it's in an enclosed space with air conditioning.
 As such, this type of flooring is ideal for cabins but not decks.

 Some vinyl boat flooring has been specifically designed to be tough.
 For example, this wood-like vinyl planking is made for marine environments and even has EVA foam for a soft touch on bare feet.

 In this case, vinyl planks to be used as boat flooring not only look like nice wood planks, but they're totally water resistant and may be used freely in areas where moisture is an issue.
 They can handle wet areas and deal well with people walking on them.

 As an added benefit, vinyl planks are reusable and can be re-installed if the boat is remodeled.
 That's a nice plus!
 You can even pull up the vinyl flooring to transfer it to another boat or to identify and prevent water seepage under the planks.

 Should the cabin get flooded unexpectedly, you can simply pull up the vinyl planks and even air dry them.